By Clerk.io on 24/01/18 16:33

 When I was a kid, I clearly remember going to the supermarket with my mum.
 I always felt super happy when I managed to convince her to get me a sweet at the counter.
 Since then I have been fascinated by those little impulse purchases and how they work.
-In a brick and mortar shop is quite straightforward, they are just simply there.
-They are close to the counter and conveniently on your view and also they won’t break your bank.
+I later learned that much of the convincing power was actually not in my hands but was already pre-determined by the design of the check-out aisles.
+In brick and mortar shops it’s quite straight-forward, so called “guilt-lanes” are simply just there.
+They are close to the counter, conveniently in view and they won’t break the bank.

-On the surface, impulse purchases seem like irrelevant little sales however that would not be further from the truth.
-Statistically speaking, most of the studies talk about around 80% of the buyers tend to succumb to the impulse buying.
+On the surface, point-of-sale impulse purchases seem like irrelevant sales but that couldn’t be further from the truth.
+Statistically speaking, many studies cite that around 80% of buyers tend to succumb to impulse buying.

-For a while impulse buying was the exclusive domain of the retail stores, as they were the first ones to study the customer buying behavior.
+For a while impulse buying was the exclusive domain of retail stores, as they were the first ones to study the customer buying behavior.
 That is not true anymore.
-E-tailers have moved into the personal selling and conquered the online shopping impulse buying.
-UIE found out that around 40% of the online buyers have succumbed to the impulse buying.
+E-tailers have moved into the personal selling market and conquered online shopping impulse buying.
+To this end, UIE found that around 40% of the online buyers have succumbed to impulse buying.

-So what can you do to increase your impulse buying on your webshop?
+So what can you do to to increase your impulse buying on your web shop.

-Online customers are savvy they come to your site to get exactly what they need, but does the purchase have to stop there?
-We think not, nowadays there are tools that automatically analyze their behavior and give relevant recommendations, completely personalized.
-So instead of suggesting sweets to a diabetic, they propose the stevia.
-There is nothing more accurate than the online personalization when implemented the right way.
+Online customers are savvy, they come to your site to get exactly what they need, but does the purchase have to stop there?
+We think not, nowadays there are tools that automatically analyze their behavior and give relevant, completely personalized recommendations.
+So instead of proposing sweets to a diabetic buyer, they suggest stevia.
+There is nothing more accurate than online personalization when it is implemented the right way.

 Learn about Clerk.io recommendation and see if it’s right for you

-One of the steps most often forgotten is what happens when you add an item to the bag.
-At that point, the shopper tends to get lost in limbo either redirected to the basket or left on the product page.
+One of the most overlooked steps in purchasing is what happens when you add an item to the basket.
+At that point, the shopper tends to get lost in limbo, either redirected to their basket or left on the product page.
 What is the advantage of that?
-If instead of that the customer is sent to a landing page where they can find the confirmation of their addition and a full list of suggestions to continue shopping, the likelihood of they converting or being upsold increases exponentially.
+If the customer is instead sent to a landing page where they can find the confirmation of their selection, plus a full list of suggestions to continue help continue their shopping, the likelihood of them converting and your site successfully upselling increases exponentially.

-That simple implementation has brought success to many online retailers as it targets directly the impulse decision making.
+That simple implementation has brought success to many online retailers as it directly targets impulse decision making.

-When the customer has decided and it is about to pay, there is a perfect opportunity for the equivalent of the chocolate at the counter.
+When the customer has decided on their purchase and is about to pay, there is a perfect window to offer the equivalent to the chocolate at the counter.
 How do we do that?
-Price filtered suggestions.
-Imagine that you are about to pay and you are simply tempted by that little trinket, it is not expensive and matches your desires to perfection.
+With price filtered suggestions.
+Imagine that you are about to pay and are then tempted by a little trinket, it’s inexpensive and matches your desires to perfection.
 Hard to say no, right?

-Right there you can see the power of personalization, instead of the chocolate at the counter hoping that would tempt the ones passing by, you have relevant items that your shoppers are going to completely love.
+Right there you can see the power of personalization and impulse buying.
+Instead of the general chocolate at the counter hoping to attract any customer, you have relevant items that your shoppers are going to completely love.

 Learn more about online shopping personalization.